-- Add cilantro to a cocktail shaker along with 1 lime (cut into eighths), 1 tsp sugar and 15ml of simple syrup.
+Add coriander to a cocktail shaker along with 1 lime (cut into eighths), 1 tsp sugar and 15ml of simple syrup.

-- Strain into a highball glass half full of crushed ice, and garnish with a lime wheel and a pretty sprig of cilantro.
+Strain into a highball glass half full of crushed ice, and garnish with a lime wheel and a pretty sprig of coriander.